 Meet the Green Economy Canada team

-As Operations Coordinator, Alia works directly with the Managing Director to ensure the organization runs smoothly.
+As Operations Manager, Alia works directly with the Managing Director to ensure the organization runs smoothly.
 Alia recently graduated with a Master’s Degree in Urban and Regional Planning from Queen’s University.
 Her background includes roles in administration, community engagement and project management.
 With the support of Green Economy Canada, Alia helped launch Sustainable Kingston’s Green Economy program.
 Alia is passionate about community-driven, collaborative approaches to sustainability, and strives to be a social connector of people, ideas and intent.

 As Fund Animator, Alysha is responsible for creating engagement strategies to communicate Green Economy Canada’s Incentive Fund to Green Economy Hubs.
 Her background includes numerous roles in financial and statistical analysis as well as stakeholder engagement.
 She holds a B.A. in Financial Mathematics and a B.BA. in Finance from Wilfrid Laurier University.
 In her spare time she enjoys hiking, fire spinning and playing board games.